rapscallion45/asecca/README.md

 # ASECCA - Front end client SPA Prototype

-Asecca prototype front end client SPA, demonstrating "Configure Costs" page.
+Asecca prototype front end client SPA, demonstrating "Costs Configuration" page.

+The application demonstrates how a user can update the costs configuration for a particular data record, served from the company's existing API.

 The application has been built using React, Next.JS, TypeScript and Redux state managment.
-The application demonstrates how a user can update the costs configuration for a particular data record, served from the company's existing API.
+The application is styled with MUI v5, with custom theme.

+Application unit tests are performed with Jest and React Testing Library.

 ## Project Status